• Skip to main content

 Home » Recipes » No Oil

-Oil-free mushroom gravy, made FIVE with plant-based ingredients.
-Smother this gravy with fries, add to mashed potatoes mashed potatoes, or serve with breakfast biscuits!
+Try this oil-free mushroom gravy, a flavorful vegan mushroom gravy made with simple plant-based ingredients.
+Perfect over fries, mashed potatoes, or breakfast biscuits!

 Oil-free mushroom gravy on top a bowl of creamy mashed potatoes.